irctctatkal/IRCTC-Tatkal-SuperFast-Extension/README.md

 ---

+## 🔥 New Release Date: Version 7.6.3 Released 30- March - 2025

+- Added Boarding Station Option
+- Get verbose error message if you made any errors in the field.

 ## 🔥 New Release Date: Version 7.4 Released 30- March - 2025

 - Now Payments Supports PayTM Option which is the fatest next to IRCTC Wallet